What Are DJ Stems?

 Are DJ stems the same as the producer’s original stems?

-No. A producer’s stems are the actual separate recordings used to make the track.
+No. A producer’s stems are the actual separate recordings used to make the track, the kind you work with once you move from DJing into production.
 DJ stems are estimated by software from the finished, mixed file, so they can contain artefacts the original parts never had.
 They serve a similar creative purpose but are not the same source material.

 Do I need a powerful laptop for stem separation?